Frequently Asked Questions

 Generally, no. We can only consider original material for airplay on BBC Music Introducing shows or podcasts, so please don't upload covers of songs written by someone else.
 We accept mixes from accounts that are specified as 'DJ/Producer'.

 If you've remixed a song, you can only upload it to us if you have obtained all the correct clearances and permissions for any samples you have used from the original writer(s) and copyright holder(s).
-There's more advice about sampling in our advice page.

 Yes - each file you upload must be less than 100MB in size.